Catalog Description

 Course Objectives

-1. Describe the historical beginnings of sports psychology and factors that influence the involvement of fitness and sport from an American and world perspective.
+1. Discuss the historical beginnings of sports psychology and factors that influence the involvement of fitness and sport from an American and world perspective.

-7. Investigate the role of psychological factors in athletic injuries.
+7. Investigate the role of psychological in athletic injury recovery.

 General Education Information